juke32/nbtdatparse.py/README.md

 - Click sort and filter
 - Select filter
 2. The top row should now have dropdown arrows, select and sort however you need
+3. When you find seeds you know arn't what you are looking for add them to the ignored seeds section in the code

 ----
 ## here is what mine looked like at the end